ChesterYWChu/ferwebapp/README.md

 The frontend server responsible for uploading user submitted images to a Google Bucket Storage, querying the recognition service server for the prediction of the image and showing the image with the prediction results to the user.

 ### Recognition Service Server
 The server is hosted in a standard google compute engine, n1-standard-1.
 The incoming network traffic to its 80 port will be redirected into the docker container running on it.
-The container with a pre-tested running environment image installed will take the http request as a input, decode the image from the payload, pre-process the image, make a prediction base on the image using the pre-trained model, and finally return the prediction results back as a JSON string.
+The container with a locally tested running environment image installed will take the http request as a input, decode the image from the payload, make a prediction base on the image using the pre-trained model, and finally return the prediction results back as a JSON string.